foundry-vtt-community/wiki.js/setup/hosting/raspberry-pi.md

 > Remember to change the `<USER>` for the user that Raspberry PI user.

-Now we can manage our Foundry
+Now we can manage our Foundry VTT with system manager commands.
+The system is also added to the boot, so when the PI starts it will start Foundry VTT with it.

 ```
 sudo systemctl daemon-reload
 sudo systemctl start foundryvtt
 sudo systemctl enable foundryvtt
 ```